Haunted (Laura Les song): Release and reception

 "Haunted" was first played at the A2B2 Night of Fire virtual festival, where Les played solo.
 After fan requests, it was released as a single on March 12, 2021, through Dog Show Records.
 A music video was released the same day, directed by Weston Allen.
 Thom Waite of Dazed described the video as "characteristically chaotic", while Stephen Ackroyd of Dork and Allie Gregory of Exclaim! wrote that it is "fittingly spooky".
-"Haunted" was featured in the second episode of season two of the HBO series Euphoria.
+"Haunted" was featured in "Out of Touch", the second episode of season two of the HBO series Euphoria.
 Following this, the song appeared at number 6 on Billboards Tunefind-powered Top TV Songs chart for January 2022.
 Mixmag named it one of the best songs that had appeared on the series.
 In 2025, it was certified gold in the United States by the Recording Industry Association of America, with 500,000 certified units.